 The Company completed its 2023 winter drilling program with 13 holes totalling 5,769 metres, mainly in the Yellorex North area, which lies only 500 metres south of the Con mine's existing underground workings.
-The program's objective was to expand the September 2022 MRE.
+The drilling program's objective is to expand the September 2022 MRE, once enough drilling is completed.